Kirkuk–Haifa oil pipeline: Startup

 The Tripoli line was filled starting in early June 1934 with half of the pumping stations in operation and in July there had been attained a preliminary production capacity of 20,000 bbls/day or about 50% of rated capacity.
-Oil first arrived at the Tripoli terminal on July 14, 1934.
-The French chartered tanker Henry Desprez left for Le Havre on August 3, 1934 with a first shipment of 14,600 tons and arrived on August 20.
-Later essentially all deliveries were earmarked for the new 15,000 bbls/day refinery at Martigues (near Marseille), a haul of approximately 1900 nautical miles. and the new 25,000bbl/day Normandy Refinery in Gonfreville (Le Havre; ca 3600 nm).
+Oil first arrived at the Tripoli terminal on 14 July 1934.
+The French chartered tanker Henry Desprez left for Le Havre on 3 August 1934 with a first shipment of 14,600 tons and arrived on 20 August.

+Later, essentially all deliveries were earmarked for the new 15,000 bbls/day refinery at Martigues (near Marseille), a haul of approximately 1900 nautical miles. and the new 25,000bbl/day Normandy Refinery in Gonfreville (Le Havre; ca 3600 nm).
 Martigues was the 3rd largest refinery in France at the time,. but only completed in 1935.

-The first oil arrived in Haifa on October 14, 1934, seven years to the day after oil was first struck at the Baba Gurgur No. 1 well.
-The first shipment left Haifa on the French tanker Vendemiaire on October 25, bound for Le Havre.
+The first oil arrived in Haifa on 14 October 1934, seven years to the day after oil was first struck at the Baba Gurgur No. 1 well.
+The first shipment left Haifa on the French tanker Vendemiaire on 25 October, bound for Le Havre.

 Total oil deliveries through the pipeline in calendar year 1934 were 7,096,669 barrels and in 1935 27,014,904 barrels (74,013 bbl/d or about 87% of rated capacity).

 The total cost of the project was $50,000,000.

 The Iraqi Petroleum Company in October 1934 published a 125-page report: The Construction of the Iraq-Mediterrnean Pipe-Line — A Tribute to the Men Who Built it.
 World Petroleum devoted 40 pages to the project in the February 1935 issue.

-There were a total of 5 opening ceremonies: January 14, 1935 in Kirkuk, January 17 in Damascus, January 19 in Tripoli, January 22 in Haifa, and January 24 in Amman, an average rate of 0.16 ceremonies per day for the month of January.
+There were a total of 5 opening ceremonies: 14 January 1935 in Kirkuk, 17 January in Damascus, 19 January in Tripoli, 22 January in Haifa, and 24 January in Amman, an average rate of 0.16 ceremonies per day for the month of January.

-The IPC Kirkuk operation was beaten to the punch by the Bahrain Petroleum Company, which had struck oil in 1932, but due to vastly more favourable conditions, and after sending only one shipload worth of equipment for infrastructure construction, was able to send to Japan its first load of oil on June 7, 1934.
+The IPC Kirkuk operation was beaten to the punch by the Bahrain Petroleum Company, which had struck oil in 1932, but due to vastly more favourable conditions, and after sending only one shipload worth of equipment for infrastructure construction, was able to send to Japan its first load of oil on 7 June 1934.

 Pumping stations

 The pumping stations were named in numerical order going westwards, with the stations from Kirkuk to Haditha denoted "K" (after Kirkuk) and the subsequent ones to the Mediterranean coast at Haifa denoted "H" (after Haifa) and those to Tripoli denoted "T".
 H-4 and H-5 are in Jordan, T-2, T-3, T-4 in Syria, all others on Iraqi soil.

 Sketched maps can be found in except for K-1 and K-2.
-Stations for which exact coordinates are given are clearly identifiable by the remains seen through Google maps as of 2025.
+Stations for which exact coordinates are given are clearly identifiable by the remains seen through Google Maps as of 2025.